Adobe Photoshop Plug-Ins PageColorPerfect Version 2.16 is now available

 use YouTube versionuse non YouTube version, download the sample image used

 Who uses ColorPerfect?
-There are users of our plug-ins in 48 states and the District of Columbia in the USA, nine provinces in Canada, six states and the ACT in Australia - more than 60 countries around the world.
+There are users of our plug-ins in 49 states and the District of Columbia in the USA, eleven provinces in Canada, seven states and the ACT in Australia - more than 75 countries around the world.
 A very informal estimate based on user e-mail and our visits to user websites is that many of our users - approaching half of them - are active professional photographers, quite a few of them large format photographers.
 But we have at least as many amateurs from beginners to advanced, quite a few who have found themselves with a large or important stack of film negatives or positives to deal with in the digital world.
 Other users are students, college professors, libraries, digital camera users trying to get better results, and a few people who have developed quite unique applications.
 We do not advertise at all beyond having these web pages, so most of the users arrive here from word of mouth (or blog) from other users while the rest simply chance upon our spot.

 Purchase ColorPerfect for PC from a secure website.
 When purchasing "ColorPerfect for PC" from our site which provides secure data entry, you will receive a Key via e-mail which will remove the gridwork from demo versions downloaded from this site.
 This same registration Key is valid for the PC versions of ColorPerfect, including the 64-bit version, and will work with the previous generation of plug-ins as well.
 This Key is valid only for English language PC versions of the plug-ins.
 (Photoshop itself does not need to be the English language version.)